Australian Open 2020: Novak ok wrestler results and forms second round match with Tatsuma Ito - The Media Times

 What he said

 “It’s great to be back in this arena, which has a special place in my heart.
 This has been the most successful trial of my career.
 I love going back to Australia, tennis country.
-I want to thank everyone for staying up until midnight and supporting the two players. “
+I want to thank everyone for staying up until midnight and supporting both players. “

 Get breaking news alerts.